-Figure 1 Her Sport Her Way grant program timeline 2020-2021
+Figure 1 Her Sport Her Way grant program 2019-2020 delivery timeline.

 Executive Summary

 The power of sport to challenge societal norms and tackle big societal issues, including gender equity, is well known but often not integrated into routine government strategy.
 Her Sport Her Way (HSHW) aims to build a stronger sports sector where women and girls are valued, recognised, and have equal choices and opportunities to lead and participate.